rxseger/homebridge-bme280/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/homebridge-bme280.svg?style=flat)](https://npmjs.org/package/homebridge-bme280)

 * Display of temperature, humidity and Barometric Pressure from a BME280 connected to a RaspberryPI.
-* Archives results every hour to a google spreadsheet
 * Support the graphing feature of the Eve app for trends

 Uses [bme280-sensor](https://www.npmjs.com/package/bme280-sensor)